Rameen714/Rameen714/README.md

         * I love coding, solving problems and organizing things.
         * Honesty and sincerity are my core values.
         * Quality work is my first preference always.
         * I am novice Chess Player and newcomer to Reading.
-Currently immersed in 'How to Control Your Subconscious Mind' by Joseph Murphy
+Currently immersed in 'The Power of Your Subconscious Mind' by Joseph Murphy

  ## 📟 Reach Me